 Credit: Steve Schirra

-Allen Hines is a sophomore newspaper journalism major and columnist for the Daily Kent Stater.
+Brian Thornton is a journalism graduate student and Forum editor of the Daily Kent Stater.
 Contact him at [email protected]